2024 - The Year That The Wind Died

 Cha did at least take this image of me going out to get minced while Paddy sails immaculately in the distance.

 The following weekend, Easter Sunday produced the goods too.
-Despite it being an easterly, Ciaran headed to Ards where he he sailed for nearly 3 hours on windsurf foil and wing with some disreputable company which included Owen and Big Robert.
+Despite it being an easterly, Ciaran headed to Ards where he sailed for nearly 3 hours on windsurf foil and wing with some disreputable company which included Owen and Big Robert.
 Sasha and I thought Oxford Island was a better bet and I scored 3 really good sessions in the second bay on 7.8 and the Fox.
 15 degrees and sun cream needed.
 I was boiled in my winter suit.
 After a while Sasha decided (6.7 on 110) that Castors would be better and he bravely headed off down wind to try it out.
 He had a good sail, but risked having difficulty getting back.
 So it transpired the wind dropped and he spent quite a while working his way back.

 20240331 154214